ribasco/gif-reader/README.md

 ### Test results and Comparison

-Below are gathered test results from some known open-source libraries/implementation's of a GIF Decoder for java.

 All images used in this test can be found at the [samples](https://github.com/ribasco/gif-reader/tree/master/samples) directory

 **GifReader Test (GifReaderDemo.java)**